Prince Rupert’s new trollies ring bell of interest to transport tourists into history - Prince Rupert Northern View

 The wheel-chair accessible, 36-seat red and green street cars are ringing the trolley bell of interest as they trundle around the city.

-The idea for street cars was born back in November 2022 after it was acknowledged there were necessities needed to develop tourism in the city and the cruise ship industry mentioned that transportation gaps were required to be filled.

-Tourism Prince Rupert also noted the transportation deficit for visitors, James Warburton, owner and operator of the trams, said.
+The fleet of eight trams and staff of 18 are bridging a transportation gap in the city, says James Warburton, owner and operator of the trams.

-“It was identified that [there was a lack of] transportation connecting tourists to see the best parts of Prince Rupert [with] a way to explain why Prince Rupert is a good place to live.
-I think this is a critical piece to convincing people that there’s more than just Safeway and Walmart.”
+“It was identified that (there was a lack of) transportation connecting tourists to see the best parts of Prince Rupert (with) a way to explain why Prince Rupert is a good place to live..”

-The trolleys were one of those unique experiences that ticked all the boxes, he said, where there is something interesting to ride and that can tell a story.
+The trolleys were one of those unique experiences that ticked all the boxes, where there’s something interesting to ride and that can tell a story.

-“You can transport people wherever they need to go, to connect on the tour or to another destination,” he said, adding the shuttle service will also deliver people from various parts of town.
+“You can transport people wherever they need to go, to connect on the tour or to another destination,” he says, adding the shuttle service will also deliver people from various parts of town.

 Warburton said the search for trollies started in Ontario and took him to Chicago, where a trolley company had folded during the pandemic.
 The trollies were in good shape and were admissible to Canada through a “fairly simple” import process.
 He went looking for four land vessels and came home with eight.